OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 To work with angular, we need `Node.js` and `Angular CLI` installed. `Node.js` will help to provide the packages needed by the `CLI` to work.
 For example the development server package.
 `Angular Command Line Interface (CLI)` is a tool that creates a new angular project for us.
 We need it because an angular project is more than ` HTML and script` files.
 An angular project uses `TypeScript` which needs to be optimized and run on some server, so we need a setup with more complex build workflow that uses third-party packages for optimization and builds stuff, the `CLI` just give us the workflow out of the box.
+If you don't have Node.js installed, visit [Node.js website] (https://nodejs.org/en/download/) to down and install that.
 After installing Node.js, you can now install the CLI with `npm install -g @angular/cli `.
 Depending on the setup of your computer, you might need to install as an admin, UNIX users should start with `sudo`.

 ### Create a project.